esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 ```

 Once you are done editing the pbs script, you can go ahead and submit the job.
+While the job runs we can go over each individual steps to learn what variant calling process looks like.

 ```

 qsub variant_call.pbs

 ```

-Restart Here!!!

 Read Mapping